 - Display a 5-2-1-0 poster in the employee break room.

-According to the Centers for Disease Control and Prevention, approximately 108 million Americans have high blood pressure and more than 30 million Americans have diabetes.3,4 Encourage your employees to take the self-assessments to have a better understanding of their health.
+According to the Centers for Disease Control and Prevention, approximately 108 million Americans have high blood pressure, and more than 30 million Americans have diabetes.3,4 Encourage your employees to take the self-assessments to better understand their health.

 Please note that these evidence-based self-assessments have been developed by national partners and should not be used in place of a visit to a healthcare provider.

 - My Life Check by American Heart Association